ophub/amlogic-s9xxx-armbian/README.md

 - ### Control LED Display

-Log in to the Armbian system → Enter the command:
+Log in to the Armbian system and enter the command:

 ```shell
 armbian-openvfd